 Flattery & Enticing Distractions

-Chapter 6 reminds me so much of what goes on in politics and the media today.
+Chapter 6 reminds me of what goes on in politics and the media today.
 Nehemiah and the people were making great progress at rebuilding the wall around Jerusalem.
 Notice what happened next:

 ¹ Now it happened when Sanballat, Tobiah, Geshem the Arab, and the rest of our enemies heard that I had rebuilt the wall, and that there were no breaks left in it (though at that time I had not hung the doors in the gates), 2 that Sanballat and Geshem sent to me, saying, “Come, let us meet together among the villages in the plain of Ono.”
 But they thought to do me harm.